 - 2.12 The character of the local countryside is under threat.
 Just one mile to the south-east of Foxton Village there is a proposal to build nearly 1,500 dwellings at Airfield Farm and adjoining land, Market Harborough.
-To the west of the village, Foxton Locks is a growing tourist destination. - 2.13 The countryside separating these places is particularly vulnerable and the community wishes to ensure that its undeveloped character, providing a distinct rural border to the built-up area, is maintained.
-The Foxton Areas of Separation aim to check the potential encroachment from Market Harborough and from the expansion of tourism development associated with Foxton Locks towards Foxton.
-They will help to safeguard the scale, setting and special character of Foxton village.
+To the west of the village, Foxton Locks is a growing tourist destination. - 2.13 The countryside between these places is particularly vulnerable and we are keen to ensure that its undeveloped character and beauty is maintained.
+The Foxton Green Zone aims to check the unrestricted sprawl of Market Harborough and the expansion of tourism development associated with Foxton Locks towards the village of Foxton.
+It will also safeguard the countryside from encroachment and preserve the setting and special character of Foxton village.

-Policy F4: Foxton Areas of Separation
+Policy F4: Foxton Green Zone